Editorial Guidelines

 Commas

-Do not use a comma before “and” in a simple series.
+Use a comma before “and” when needed for clarity.
 When listing a complex series of phrases, use a comma before “and.”

 • Job duties include project management, employee motivation, communication and training, and design.